-4.25 In addition to the above Preferred Option Sites which would provide at least 18 units of market housing, Site 8 was submitted for consideration as a "rural exception site" to deliver an Affordable Housing scheme.
-Site 8 is not located within the settlement of Canon Frome and its allocation for market housing would be contrary to Policies SS1, SS2, SS6, RA2 and RA3 of the Core Strategy which seek to protect the intrinsic character and beauty of the countryside.
-However, Core Strategy Policy H2 supports proposals for rural exception sites which could apply to this site.
+- 4.31 In addition to the above options for site allocations which would provide at least 14 units of market housing, Site 8 was submitted for consideration as a "rural exception site" to deliver an Affordable Housing scheme. - 4.32 Site 8 is not located within the main area of Canon Frome settlement and its allocation for market housing would be contrary to Policies SS1, SS2, SS6, RA2 and RA3 of the Core Strategy which seek to protect the intrinsic character and beauty of the countryside.
+However, Core Strategy Policies RA3 and H2 support proposals for rural exception sites which could apply to this site.